akralj/app/README.md

 ```

 #### Configure app
-- change name, description & author in package.json -> this will be used in server/config.coffee
+- change name, description & author in package.json. name will be used in server/config.coffee
 - change appPort to production port,... in server/config.coffee to match your enviroment

 #### Start with a fresh git repo